Skip to content

 }

-This will emit a warning about inconsistent values and preserve both original values without modification, allowing the user to decide how to handle the conflict.
+This emits a warning about inconsistent values and preserves both original values without modification, allowing you to decide how to handle the conflict.

 warning: found inconsistency between `activity_id` and `activity_name`